50 Interesting & Fun Facts About Kentucky State to Discover

 As one of the largest firework displays in the country, it can be seen lighting up the sky for miles around.
 Over the years, it's become so popular that races, concerts, and other events have started taking place around the day of the display.

-Happy Birthday to You was written in Kentucky
+The melody for Happy Birthday to You was written in Kentucky

 One of the little-known interesting facts of Kentucky has to do with one of the most famous songs in the world.
 Not a day goes by that "Happy Birthday to You" isn't sung, and it's been translated into languages around the world.